Accounts Receivable Analysis

 Overview of Accounts Receivable

 Accounts receivable are the amounts owed to a business by its customers, and are comprised of a potentially large number of invoiced amounts.
-Accounts receivable constitute the primary source of incoming cash flow for most businesses, so you should be able to analyze these invoices in aggregate to ascertain the health of the underlying cash flows.
+Accounts receivable constitute the primary source of incoming cash flow for most businesses, so you should analyze these invoices in aggregate to ascertain the health of the underlying cash flows.
 Several accounts receivable analysis techniques are noted below.

 Accounts Receivable Analysis